MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/overview-of-multidimensional-schemas-and-data.md

 mtps_version: v=office.15
 ---

-# Overview of Multidimensional Schemas and Data
+# Overview of multidimensional schemas and data

 **Applies to**: Access 2013, Office 2013